NetCanary™: Breaking the Kill Chain

 NetCanary™ is designed to detect malicous activity as early in the Cyber Kill Chain® as possible, giving security teams the information they need to stop attacks during reconnaissance, before they happen.
 The system has been tested in production enterprise networks and in ICS environments, and has been designed to be safe, responsive, and easy to manage.

-Advanced Metering Infrastructure / Smart Grid Security Research
+Industrial Control Systems / Advanced Metering Infrastructure / Smart Grid Security Research

-I have spent the last several years researching the security implications of AMI and Smart Grid systems.
+I have spent the last several years researching the security implications of Industrial Control, AMI, and Smart Grid systems.
 While most AMI / Smart Grid technologies reference secure design principles, the implementation often deviates - sometimes significantly - from the reference models and standards.
 This leads to security and operational problems of varying severity.
 It is not enough that standards exist; they must be followed to the letter in order to ensure that the security and operational benefits that flow from such standardization accrue to the specific implementation.

 Multi-Source Data Correlation and Analysis